The Strongman's Military

 Every day of the week, the Salvadoran Armed Forces and Ministry of Defense social media accounts publish multiple images on social media of soldiers on duty throughout the country -- riding on the buses, patrolling beaches, walking through marketplaces, engaging in mosquito fumigation campaigns, and more.
 These are images designed to make it seem normal to have heavily armed troops present at every turn in the country.

-I recently came across a 2023 paper by public security researcher Jeannette Aguilar titled Post-conflict Remilitarization and Militarism in El Salvadora chapter in Remilitarization in Central America: A Comparable and Regional Analysis, October 2023, IBI Consultants.
+I recently came across a 2023 paper by public security researcher Jeannette Aguilar titled Post-conflict Remilitarization and Militarism in El Salvadora chapter in Remilitarization in Central America: A Comparative and Regional Analysis, October 2023, IBI Consultants.
 Aguilar looks at the role of the Salvadoran military in civic and political life in El Salvador since the end of the civil war in 1992.

 The praise and elevation of the military is part and parcel of Bukele's authoritarian populism in the country.
 Aguilar quotes researcher Otto Argueta of HBS: